0xReLogic/Aegis-Orchestrator/README.md

 - **Alert Manager**: Generates and sends alerts

 For more details on Phase 2 features, see [Phase 2 Features Documentation](docs/phase2-features.md).

+For more details on Phase 3 features, see [Phase 3 Features Documentation](docs/phase3-features.md).

 ## Contributing